 Australian law imposes a duty on married couples to support each other.
 That duty continues, as necessary, after divorce.
 Whether one party will need to make a financial payment to the other after a divorce depends upon the circumstances, including the income available to each party, their financial needs, and the nature and value of the property that each party possesses after the divorce.

 Parties can make a financial agreement to pay no maintenance (or to pay only a nominal sum, such as a lump sum payment of $1.00).
 Even if the parties have made a binding financial agreement, however, a court might not allow a former spouse to avoid the duty of supporting the other former spouse if that spouse is receiving a means-tested public assistance benefit (such as Centrelink).
-Parties cannot use a contract to avoid their legal obligation to support an impoverished spouse after divorce, if the law would otherwise impose that duty.
+Parties cannot use a contract to avoid their legal obligation to support an impoverished spouse after the divorce, if the law would otherwise impose that duty.

 Unless a financial agreement specifies otherwise, the death of a party does not revoke the agreement.
 If financial payments that are part of a property settlement are still owing to one spouse when the other dies, the spouse who is entitled to those payments can make a claim against the estate of the deceased former spouse to collect those payments.

 Even if a financial agreement specifies that all obligations will terminate at death, the termination might not be enforceable.
 Contract and probate law in each state or territory, as well as the nature of the obligation, will determine whether the other spouse will still be able to make a claim against the deceased spouse’s estate.